-The Program may dismiss a student for Academic Failure, for unprofessional behavior, for failure to meet progression criteria or other issues as determined by the SSC and the Program Director.
+The program may dismiss a student for Academic Failure, for unprofessional behavior, for failure to meet progression criteria or other issues as determined by the SSC and the Program Director.
 (A3.15d)

-University policy is outlined in Section 2.3 Administrative Dismissal Policy in the Trine University Student Handbook.
+University policy is outlined in the Administrative Dismissal Policy in the Trine University Course Catalog.